UN INT Intro Text w/ Responsive Image - *Important Note* You must UNLINK this shared library component before making page-specific customizations.

 Update: October 22, 2019 If you feel that you were misled by Canada Goose's claims of "[e]thically sourced down and fur" and "humane treatment" of animals used for its coats, please e-mail us your story at Info@peta.org.

 Cruelty can be found in every stitch of Canada Goose's jackets and other clothing items.
-Coyotes used for the company's fur trim can suffer in painful steel traps indefinitely before they're shot or bludgeoned to death.
+Coyotes used for the company's fur trim can suffer in painful steel traps indefinitely before they're killed.
 Mothers desperate to get back to their pups have attempted to chew off their own limbs to escape.
-Animals who don't succumb to the elements, blood loss, infection, or predators are often shot or bludgeoned to death when the trapper returns.
+Animals who don't succumb to the elements, blood loss, infection, or predators are shot, bludgeoned, or killed in some other violent manner when the trapper returns.

 Ducks and geese suffer for down as well—no matter their origin.
-Birds used for their down are inevitably sent to the slaughterhouse, where standard practice is to hang them upside down, stun them, and then slit their throats—often while they're still conscious.
+Birds used for their down are inevitably sent to the slaughterhouse, where standard practice is to hang them upside down, stun them, and then slit their throats.

 There's nothing warm or cozy about the cruelty that Canada Goose stitches into its jackets.
 Urge the company to stop selling fur and goose down now!